stealthswap/docs/PAPER-DRAFT.md

 One example of privacy is anonymity, or privacy of identity.
 In the context of public blockchains, anonymity refers to the ability for parties to exchange something (i.e. money, tokens, or data) without needing to reveal identity-related information about themselves or other transactions they have done.
-While this is only one facet of privacy, it has become increasingly important as blockchain has evolved.
+While this is only one facet of privacy, it has become important as blockchain has evolved.

-Cryptocurrencies like bitcoin and ether have been increasingly traced to correlate public addresses across transactions and to analyze and link to off-chain identities on crypto to fiat conversions.
+Cryptocurrencies like bitcoin and ether are traced to correlate public addresses across transactions and to analyze and link to off-chain identities on crypto to fiat conversions.
 The net effect of this makes the identities of parties in transactions more public.
-Because public blockchains must fundamentally provide a log of all transactions, privacy for consumers and enterprises using cryptographic algorithms and protocols has become increasingly relevant.
+Because public blockchains must fundamentally provide a log of all transactions, privacy for consumers and enterprises using cryptographic algorithms and protocols has become relevant.

 Enterprises and consumers have very different demands when it comes to privacy.
-Enterprises typically require privacy in the form of transaction data, for example, product name, quantity, price, address, personally identifiable financial information, etc.
+Enterprises require privacy in the form of transaction data, for example, product name, quantity, price, address, personally identifiable financial information, and so on.

 The lack of privacy on Ethereum represents a large issue since accounts are more easier to trace and track than UTXOs.